-Commissioner Clary called the meeting to order at 11:40 AM and asked for roll call.
+Commissioner Scontrino called the meeting to order at 11:07 AM and asked for roll call.
 A quorum was established.

-2. Approval of the minutes.
+2. Approval of the minutes of the July 8, 2009 Audit Committee Meeting.

-On a motion by Commissioner Scontrino and seconded by Commissioner Pernell, the minutes of the February 13, 2008 and August 13, 2008 Audit Committee Meeting were approved.
+On a motion by Commissioner Foster and seconded by Commissioner Young, the minutes of the July 8, 2009 Audit Committee Meeting were approved.

-3. Presentation and Discussion of External Audit Results for Fiscal Year Ended June 30, 2008.
+3. Presentation and Discussion of External Audit Results for Fiscal Year Ended June 30, 2009.